 In reality, the process is a bad joke.
 The "but-for," "blighting," and other tests, which are supposed to be subject to independent analysis, are a rigged game.
 The standards for "blight" are so broad that almost any urban part of Missouri could qualify for one of these classifications.
-The overwhelming majority of TIF proposals pass these supposed "tests"

-ADVANCING LIBERTY WITH RESPONSIBILITY by promoting market solutions for missouri public policy and get the green light for subsidies.
-While there may be examples of proposals that did not meet these thresholds according to the urban planners hired to analyze the plans, we are not aware of one specific project considered by a city or county in the state of Missouri that failed these tests and that urban planners found to be inappropriate for taxpayer subsidies.
-Not one.
+The overwhelming majority of TIF proposals pass these supposed "tests" and get the green light for subsidies.
+While there may be examples of proposals that did not meet these thresholds according to the urban planners hired to analyze the plans, we are not aware of a specific project considered by a city or county in the state of Missouri that failed these tests and that urban planners found to be inappropriate for taxpayer subsidies other than one small and especially absurd proposal in Osage Beach.
 Taxpayer dollars fund the lawyers and planners who work arm-in-arm with the cities, shielding participants from any hard decisions or risk.
 Everyone involved in the process (planners, architects, lawyers, developers, the city itself) makes money if the project goes forward.
 Why would any of them jeopardize the entire deal by saying it-or something close to it would likely happen even without taxpayer assistance?